dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInSchedule()`

-Checks that command is not in schedule:
+Check that the command is not in the schedule:

 ```php
 $this->dontSeeInSchedule('foobarbaz');